Compare these loans that offer more flexible repayment options like overpayments, payment holidays and repaying the balance early.

 However, if you can get a flexible loan, it could be a good way for you to borrow money.
 The ability to take payment holidays can be helpful.
 Plus, the chance to make overpayments could save you money.
 And you could improve your credit score, too.

-You should always think carefully before taking out a loan of any description.
+But you should always think carefully before taking out a loan of any description.
 Make sure you can afford the repayments, or you could make your credit score worse if not.

 Many lenders will look at: